Frequently Asked Questions

 5. How does music fit into your practice?

-Music is my first language.
-Whether it’s leading singing circles, composing, or simply playing for myself, music opens a state of flow and deep presence.
+Music opens a state of flow and deep presence.
 It’s both grounding and transcendent — a way to reconnect with what’s most alive in me.
 I also explore how music can support emotional release, meditation, and transformation.

 6. What if I don’t have time to be creative?